miguelammatos/Kollaps/docs/orchestrators.md

 To create a baremetal deployment, a specific topology file has to be created, steps are described [here](https://github.com/miguelammatos/kollaps-private/wiki/Baremetal-experiments#topology-description)

-After creating the topology file, you must put the baremetal folder (Kollaps/baremetal) in the directories specified in the .xml on the remote machines
+After creating the topology file which has to be named topology.xml, you must put the baremetal folder (Kollaps/baremetal) in the directories specified in the .xml on the remote machines

 After setting up the remote machines, we must setup the Dashboard container, for the container to have ssh access to the remote machines we must put the ~/.ssh/ folder in the baremetal/ directory.

 ```
 cp -R ~/.ssh/ baremetal/